 With the sun beaming down on us, we drove through the winding country roads of France.
 How did I never know this country was so beautiful – it truly is, I was blown away.
+I can see why so many people collect their holiday days together and create a three-week France itinerary.
 From that moment, I already knew I was going to love this child friendly holiday in France and that was before we had even arrived at Pagel!

 The further we drove into the countryside, the more excited I became as I knew our destination in the Lot department was getting closer.
 As we pulled in to Pagel and were met by the lovely Fiona who manages Pagel and she gave us the warmest welcome before showing us to our gite.

 The minute the door opened we could instantly see how child friendly this holiday in France was going to be – there were toys everywhere!
 Fiona took her time showing us around and to see the girls faces light up when they found their bedroom was a picture.
 On each bed (including Matilda’s) was a box of age appropriate toys and a puppet for them to keep as a welcome gift.
 What a treat – they immediately felt at home!
 I usually pack a bag of toys for the girls when we are on holiday – there really is no need if staying here, it is all about the kids!

 Pagel is a child friendly holiday in France with a complex of 6 gites, 1 lodge in the woods and 2 safari Lodges.
 They all seemed to be a good size and had plenty of space.
 Each gite slept between 4 – 6 people including babies.

 We stayed in Upper Sunset which was a first floor gite and whilst at first I was a little apprehensive about it being upstairs, there were stairgate’s.
 And it actually did get the best sunset in the evenings which meant that drinks were round ours most evenings – Upper Sunset, mummy socials even on holiday!!